 From this point you’ll have to continue your journey by foot.
 The guard will point out which way you need to take to get to the waterfall.
-From the guard’s house, you’ll follow a path that leads to Los Chorros Waterfalls.
-Take into account that this is a hike down (a total drop in elevation meters of 140).
-Since you leave your car at the guard’s house, consider that you’ll have to hike the same way up again!
+Take into account that this is a hike down (a total drop in elevation of about 140 meters).
+Consider that you’ll have to hike the same way up again!

 How to get to Los Chorros by public transport?

 Another way to get to Los Chorros is by public transport.
 The first option is to take an Uber to the entrance.
 Maybe there are other people in the hostel that want to share a ride with you!
 The second option is to go by bus.
-This takes a little bit more complicated, but it’s still very doable and gives you the opportunity to explore a bit of the surroundings and the nature nearby Grecia.
+This takes a little bit longer, but it’s very doable and gives you the opportunity to explore a bit of the surroundings and the nature nearby Grecia.

 You start your adventure at the bus station at the back side of Grecia's ‘Mercado Municipal’.
 It’s just two blocks down the road from Mangífera Hostel.
 There's one direct bus to the entrance of Los Chorros that runs from Monday till Saturday and leaves the bus station at 9:30 am.
 You can always ask a bus driver to point out the right bus.
 Just mention that you want to visit ‘Cataratas Los Chorros’.

 If you're not in time to hop on this bus, you can take the bus to Santa Gertrudis Sur.
 Normally, this bus runs about every half an hour (at 7:00 am, 7:30 am, …).
 Be aware that if you take the bus to Santa Gertrudis Sur, you'll still have to walk for about 40 minutes to get to the entrance of Los Chorros.
 It's a very nice walk though!
 In the description below, we show with pictures how to get to Los Chorros from the bus stop in Santa Gertrudis Sur.